wilsomwong/Asus-TUF-FX504GE-Hackintosh/MacOS Monterey/README.md

 ## Not Working
 - Nvidia GTX1050Ti (Not suppoted)
-- Bluetooth (Just wait new kext to compatible MacOS Monterey)
+- Bluetooth (Just wait new kext to compatible MacOS Monterey , input lastest bluetooth kext compitable for another MacOS)

-## Doesn't know Working
+## Doesn't know working (Give some time for me to test)
 - HDMI
 - Headphone Jack